We're here to help

 Storage

 After your eggs are retrieved, they are put in a deep freeze (a process called vitrification).
-Your frozen eggs will be stored in liquid nitrogen tanks in an embryology lab.
-We work with a reputable long-term storage facility with locations across the U.S. If you prefer to have your eggs stored at a different location, let us know and we’ll talk you through the options.
+Your frozen eggs can then be stored in liquid nitrogen tanks in an embryology lab tied to the clinic or at TMRW Life Sciences biorepository facility in NYC.
+We’re excited to partner with TMRW as they’re revolutionizing how frozen eggs are stored.
+For the first time, TMRW enables frozen specimens to be digitally identified and tracked, safely managed through automated robotics, and remotely monitored around the clock.
+Regardless of where you do your egg freezing retrieval, we can work with the clinic to get the eggs safely shipped to TMRW’s facility.
+If you prefer to have your eggs stored at a different location, let us know and we’ll talk you through the options.